Child Safety Tips

 - A person your parents do not know.

-- Never accept gifts or rides from a stranger.
+- Don't accept gifts or rides from that person.

-- If a stranger comes toward you, step backwards, turn around and run away.
+- Step backwards if a stranger comes toward you.
+Turn around and run away.

-- Report strangers to your parents, teachers, bus drivers, or a responsible adult that you know well.
+- Report strangers to your parents, teachers, bus drivers or a responsible adult you know well.